thim81/openapi-format/readme.md

 "/pets/123/buy".

-Method & Path wildcard matching example: `"*::/pets/*"` A combination of wildcard for method and path are also supported.
+Method & Path wildcard matching example: `"*::/pets/*"` A combination of wildcards for the method and path parts are even possible.

 - **flags**: Refers to a custom property which can be set on any field in the OpenAPI document.